-Moore Kuehn recovers assets for investors and holding defendants accountable for misrepresenting important information to investors.
+Moore Kuehn recovers assets for investors and holds defendants accountable for misrepresenting important information to investors.
 The attorneys at Moore Kuehn have been involved in every step of the securities litigation process, from researching the underlying facts surrounding the fraud and tracking the stock’s losses over the relevant period to applying for lead plaintiff, defending against dispositive motions, having a class certified, and ultimately obtaining relief for the class.

 Securities litigation is a highly specialized, multifaceted legal practice area that involves any fraudulent or negligent activities undertaken in large-scale business deals.
 Securities laws are complex, and cases typically involve sensitive matters.
 Securities claims are typically high stakes with substantial damage awards.

 A variety of events can give rise to securities litigation.
 These types of cases usually fall into one of several basic categories.

 This type of lawsuit provides a means for investors to recover losses resulting from corporate fraud, which may involve mismanagement or accounting fraud.